+EXHIBIT I

-EXHIBIT I Actuarial Assumptions and Methods Used for Temporary and Extended Temporary Disability Benefit
+Actuarial Assumptions and Methods Used for Temporary and Extended Temporary Disability Benefit

 Plan Year: July 1 through June 30 Definition of Active Member: First day of biweekly payroll period following employment for new Department employees or immediately following transfer from other City departments.
-Projected Covered Payroll: \$920,781,074 for 2015-2016 plan year.
-Projected Distributions: \$15,167,361 for first year (payroll times two-year average of actual distributions as a percent of actual payroll) increasing 4.00% per year thereafter Net Investment Return: 4.00%, net of investment expenses.
-Consumer Price Index (CPI): Increase of 3.25% per year.
+Projected Covered Payroll: \$991,814,994 for 2017-2018 plan year.
+Projected Distributions: \$14,624,574 for first year (Projected Covered Payroll times two-year average of actual distributions as a percent of actual payroll) increasing 3.50% per year thereafter.
+Net Investment Return: 3.50%, net of investment expenses.
+The information and analysis used in selecting this assumption is shown in the Proposed Change in Investment Return Assumption for Death and Disability Funds letter dated May 31, 2016.
+Consumer Price Index (CPI): Increase of 3.00% per year.
 Member Contribution Rate: Employees start contributing on the first day of the payroll period following the completion of 26 continuous weeks of Department and/or City service at the rate of \$1.00 for each biweekly payroll period.
 Department Contribution Rate: Rate recommended by Board's Actuary multiplied by the total monthly equivalent of compensation.
 Funding Method: Annual contributions equal the present value of all future disability payments for those expected to become disabled during the year with an adjustment for interest credited to the reserves.
 Subject to modification by the Board's funding policy.
 Funding Policy: Recommend a contribution rate to reach a target general reserve equal to 20% of the claim reserve at the end of ten years from June 30, 2009.
 Claim Reserve: The sum of the Open Claim Reserve and the Pending Claim Reserve.
 Open Claim Reserve: The number of open claims times the reserve factor specified in Section IIID(2) of the Plan.
-The reserve factor was increased to \$15,050 in 2012, \$16,000 in 2013, \$17,600 in 2014 and \$18,450 in 2015.
-These reserve factors are provided by the Retirement Office and accepted by The Segal Company without audit.
+The reserve factor was increased to \$15,050 in 2012, \$16,000 in 2013, \$17,600 in 2014, \$18,450 in 2015, \$18,700 in 2016, and decreased to \$18,100 in 2017.
+These reserve factors are provided by the Retirement Office and accepted by Segal Consulting without audit.